anonaddy/addy.io/source/faq.md

 Yes you can use your own domain name so you can also have *@example.com as your aliases.
 To do so you simply need to add a TXT record to verify your ownership of the domain.
 Then you will need to add an MX record to your domain so that our server can handle incoming emails.
 You can then add a few other records to enable sending from your domain too.

-## Can I add a domain and also use it as a recipient? {#can-i-add-a-domain-and-also-use-it-as-a-recipients}
+## Can I add a domain and also use it as a recipient? {#can-i-add-a-domain-and-also-use-it-as-a-recipient}

 No, you cannot use the same domain as a custom domain and also for a recipient on AnonAddy.